 “Not understanding how balance transfers work can bring someone into a vicious debt cycle within just months,” says Nami Baral, founder of personal finance platform Harvest.
 “The fine print can be reduced to the simplest concept to avoid danger: ensure your credit card spending does not exceed your cash inflows.”

-If you moved that over to a balance transfer credit card with 0% interest for 12 months with a 3% transfer fee, your new balance would be $5,150.
+If you transfer your balance to a credit card with 0% interest for the same 12 months and a 3% balance transfer fee, your new balance would be $5,150.
 To pay it off in 12 months, your minimum payment would be around $429 per month.
 Over the span of the year, not only would you have that debt erased, but you would save around $370 in payments.

 |Original Balance||Interest due (over 12 months)||Balance transfer fee||Monthly payment required to be debt-free in 12 months||Total amount paid|